River FAQ

 What about my camera and video camera?

-We can provide waterproof containers for your gear.
+We provide small waterproof day-bags for your gear.
 Please remember that this is a whitewater trip.
-Waves do splash the boats, and the waterproof box won't be much good if you fall into the river with your camera in hand.
+Waves do splash the boats, and the waterproof bag won't be much good if you fall into the river with your camera in hand.
+Floating wrist leashes are highly recommended for cameras and phones!
+If you plan on taking a lot of photos with your phone, a battery brick is also recommended.

 What do we eat?